 SOC 2 REPORT

 SOC 2 reports are for companies that store or process data, more focused on a company’s non-financial reporting controls.
-SOC 2 defines criteria for managing customer data based on five “trust service principles”—security, availability, processing integrity, confidentiality and privacy.
+SOC 2 defines criteria for managing customer data based on five “trust service categories”—security, availability, processing integrity, confidentiality and privacy.
 These reports are intended for use by stakeholders and regulators that need an in-depth understanding of the organization and its internal controls structure.

 SOC 3 REPORT